pdxiv/pdxiv.github.io/adventshark_reference.md

 # Adventshark reference

-Documentation is currently a work in process but this is some of the more essential reference information.
+Documentation is currently a work in process but this document contains some of the more essential reference information.

 ## Reserved item locations